 MG 224 Principles of Entrepreneurship 3 Cr.

 This course provides an introduction to the creative and innovative managerial practices of successful entrepreneurship.
 This course reviews the significant economic and social contributions entrepreneurs provide to society, the intense lifestyle commitment, and the skills necessary for entrepreneurial success.
 This course provides an overview of the entrepreneurial process.
-Prerequisites: Not open to freshmen students.
+Prerequisites: Sophomore status or higher.

 MG 230 Personal Financial Literacy 3 Cr.